HakanSenzeybek/SupplierOptimization/README.md

 # Result

-This result means that, based on the historical data,  𝜔=0.702 is expected to be the most profitable choice for the share between suppliers A and B. It is reasonable to plan  70.2% of product P to be supplied from Company A, and  29.8% from Company B.
+In this specific example, based on the historical data, the analysis suggests that 𝜔=0.702 is expected to be the most profitable choice for the share between suppliers A and B. This means that planning to source approximately 70.2% of product P from Company A and 29.8% from Company B is likely to minimize costs.

-If you would like to improve the accuracy, you just need to increase the number of points N. This is a very simple example of a model with one parameter, resulting in optimization of a function of one variable.
-It is computationally cheap to evaluate it in many points to find the minimum with certain accuracy.
-But in machine learning the models have hundreds of parameters, using similar approach you would need to perform millions of target function evaluations.
+Note that this is a simplified example with only one parameter, resulting in optimization of a function of one variable.
+In more complex scenarios, such as machine learning models with hundreds of parameters, optimizing the objective function becomes computationally expensive.
+However, for this Supplier Optimization problem, it is computationally feasible to evaluate the function in multiple points to find the minimum with a desired level of accuracy.

+Feel free to adjust the number of historical data points (N) to improve the accuracy of the optimization.